 spacewalk-repo-sync will stop running during a synchronization, which will give this error:

 spacewalk-repo-sync in debugging mode to determine the error.

 Start debugging mode:

 /usr/bin/spacewalk-repo-sync --channel _<channel-label>_ --type yum

-Ensure you have the corresponding Red Hat Enterprise Linux product enabled and required channels have been fully synchronized:
+Before you register Red Hat Enterprise Linux clients to your Uyuni Server, check that you have the corresponding Red Hat Enterprise Linux product enabled, and the required channels are fully synchronized.

 Product: Red Hat Enterprise Linux 7